Is Hello Group really undervalued?

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
-If you are interested to know how to do it, you can read this post.
+If you are interested to know how I do it, you can read this post.

 I hope that you enjoyed my analysis.
 Unfortunately, I cannot do a post of all the companies I analyze.
-I am available to copy but if you do your own trades, you can follow me or check out my portfolio every now and then.
+I am available to copy but if you do your own trades, you can follow me on Twitter instead, as I tweet when I buy or sell anything.

 Some of the greatest investors in the world believe in karma, and in order to receive, you will have to give.
 If you appreciated my analysis and want to get some good karma and show your appreciation, I would kindly ask you to donate a bit to Animals Asia.
 It is an organization that does a lot of great work such as saving bears from those disgusting bear bile farms.
 If you have a few bucks to spare and you enjoyed my writing, you would receive lots of good karma, if you would donate a little here.
 Every contribution matters no matter how little.
 Thank you.